Secret Sharing on Superconcentrator: Characterization via graph-theoretic properties

-What we need is actually weaker than superconcentrator.
-In fact, a \emph{concentrator} (Definition \ref{def:concentrator}) would suffice.
-For example, take a reversed $(n, t-1)$-concentrator; add an extra input node $s$, and connect $s$ directly to all the $n$ outputs.
-As such, the aforementioned two conditions will be satisfied.
-Therefore, upper bounds on the size of concentrator would imply circuit upper bound for threshold SS (over large finite field).
+The graph-theoretic condition required is slightly weaker than that of a superconcentrator; in fact, a concentrator suffices.
+For instance, consider a $(t-1, n)$-concentrator, add an additional input node $s$, and connect $s$ directly to all $n$ outputs.
+With this modification, the two connectivity conditions described above are satisfied.